GuilhermeBley/Bl.Fat.Samples/readme.md

 - Orders

 ## How to use the project
-Execute the follow command to clone `https://github.com/GuilhermeBley/Bl.Fat.Samples.git`.
+Execute the following command to clone `https://github.com/GuilhermeBley/Bl.Fat.Samples.git`.